NelsenEW/NelsenEW/README.md

 ## 🏆 Key Achievements

-- Contributed to award-winning solutions for the Robomaster University AI Challenge, Winning Third Place in 2022
+- Achieved Dean's List honors for all 4 years of undergraduate studies
+- **Won 3rd Place in the International Robomaster Competition** - a prestigious global robotics challenge
 - Design reliability and efficient software using best practices in multiple languages
 - Developed real-time autonomous navigation systems for dynamic environments
 - Implemented machine learning models for predictive control in robotic applications